How to use color psychology in your next video presentation

 Using the color BROWN in your presentation

 Brown is a more serious color.
-Companies and spokespeople would use brown in their video presentations to give off a more attainable and approachable look.
+Companies would use brown in their video presentations to give off a more attainable and approachable look.
 The brown color palette tends to be more accepted by men rather than women, so before you choose it as your primary presentation color, think carefully about your audience!

 Using the color PURPLE in your presentation